Distributionally Robust Statistical Verification with Imprecise Neural Networks: Related Work

 \section{Related Work}

-\paragraph{Statistical guarantees for autonomy} Traditional approaches to statistical assurance are based on confidence intervals~\citep{gupta_distribution-free_2022,alasmari_quantitative_2022} and hypothesis tests~\citep{farid_task-driven_2022,wang_probabilistic_2021,larsen_statistical_2014}.
+\paragraph{Statistical guarantees for autonomy} Traditional approaches to statistical assurance are based on confidence intervals~\citep{gupta_distribution-free_2022,alasmari_quantitative_2022, stat-ver-hscc-2020} and hypothesis tests~\citep{farid_task-driven_2022,wang_probabilistic_2021,larsen_statistical_2014}.
 Recently though, due to its distribution-free nature, conformal prediction (CP) has become particularly popular~\citep{conformal_marco_pavone, conformal_matthew, neural_predictive_monitoring, qin_statistical_2021, conformal_claire, Fan2020StatisticalVO-journal}.
 In short, it makes a statistical guarantee on the non-conformity score of the next sample given a calibration set~\citep{vovk_algorithmic_2005,shafer_tutorial_2008} --- as long as the sample and the set are drawn exchangeably from some unknown distribution (without any assumptions on its shape or family).
 However, standard conformal prediction does not provide guarantees with respect to sets of distributions, so it has a limited ability to handle a distribution shift.
-Our experiments in Sec.~\ref{sec:eval} investigate the differences between the single-distribution CP setting and our robust formulation.
-Another recent work leverages random set theory to improve the sample efficiency and error bounds of sampling-based reachability~\citep{ l4dc_pavone_statistical}, which would be interesting to combine with imprecise neural networks.
-An adjacent area is the testing and falsification of neural networks, which can be understood as an (often sampling-based) exploration of the network's input-output relation~\citep{du_vos_2022,chakraborty_discovering_2023,zhang_falsifai_2023,dreossi_verifai_2019}, but aimed to satisfy the testing criteria (e.g., coverage) rather than establish performance guarantees. \paragraph{Uncertainty quantification and active learning} The goal of uncertainty quantification~\citep{smith_uncertainty_2013,sullivan_introduction_2015} is to compute a measure of trust towards a model's output, with typical methods including Bayesian neural networks~\citep{michelmore_uncertainty_2020,cardelli_statistical_2019,wicker_probabilistic_2020}, ensembles~\citep{lakshminarayanan_simple_2017}, confidence intervals~\citep{park_pac_2021}, and confidence calibration~\citep{guo_calibration_2017,minderer_revisiting_2021}.
-Gaussian processes (GPs)~\citep{rasmussen_gaussian_2005} are a popular tool for data-driven modeling and uncertainty quantification in autonomy~\citep{aoude_probabilistically_2013,bansal_context-specific_2018,castaneda_pointwise_2021}.
-The are commonly employed in state-of-the-art statistical verification methods to guide sampling based on Gaussian uncertainty~\citep{qin_statistical_2021, moss_bayesian_2023,petrov_hiddengems_2022}.
-Due to the challenges with scalability~\citep{liu_when_2020}, GPs fall short as an uncertainty quantifier in high-dimensional black-box systems --- shown in our experiments.